koenrane/KR-new-site/content/import/maze-solving-agents-add-a-top-right-vector-make-the-agent-go.md

 use-full-width-images: "false"
 date_published: 03/31/2023
 original_url: https://www.lesswrong.com/posts/gRp6FAWcQiCWkouN5/maze-solving-agents-add-a-top-right-vector-make-the-agent-go
+skip_import: true
 ---
-**Overview:** We modify the goal-directed behavior of a trained network, without any gradients or finetuning.
+We modify the goal-directed behavior of a trained network, without any gradients or finetuning.
 We simply add or subtract "motivational vectors" which we compute in a straightforward fashion.

 In the [original post](/understanding-and-controlling-a-maze-solving-policy-network), we defined a "cheese vector" to be "the difference in activations when the cheese is present in a maze, and when the cheese is not present in the same maze."
 By subtracting the cheese vector from all forward passes in a maze, the network ignored cheese.